Explore Colorado Springs with PikeRide

 • Sightseeing

-Santa Fe/Greenway Trail: Running right along with I-25, this stretch of trail contains both gravel and paved portions.
+Santa Fe/Greenway Trail: Running alongside I-25, this stretch of trail features both gravel and paved sections.
 While it runs for dozens of miles in both directions, the PikeRide area ends at Fillmore Avenue to the north and Cimarron Avenue to the south, so be sure to keep an eye on where you end up.
-Your bike won’t die or explode if you cross the invisible line, but you will be responsible for fees if you have an issue with bike or lock it out of the coverage area.
+Your bike won’t die or explode if you cross the invisible line, but you will be responsible for fees if you have an issue with the bike or lock it out of the coverage area.
 The trail is scenic, running along the creek and passing through several beautiful parks.
 It can also connect you to the car-free gateway to the west, the Midland Trail.

-Midland Trail: Cruising through Old Colorado City and Manitou Springs can get a bit precarious during peak visitor season.
-Fortunately, you can take the Midland Trail which begins near I-25 and Cimarron and runs all the way to Manitou Springs.
-It’s a steady and gentle climb (not that you’ll feel it with e-assist) and it allows several jump-off points to go and explore the city.
+Midland Trail: Cruising through Manitou Springs can get a bit precarious during peak visitor season.
+Fortunately, you can take the Midland Trail, which begins near I-25 and Cimarron and runs all the way to Manitou Springs.
+It’s a steady, gentle climb (not that you’ll feel it with e-assist), and it offers several jump-off points to explore the city.
 It’s worth stopping in Old Colorado City for an ice cream break at Colorado City Creamery.
 While you’re there, take some time to shop or stage an impromptu art walk through the area’s many galleries.
 Hop back on the trail to visit Manitou Springs.
 Cool spots to check out:

 • Shopping